 If your proxy settings are correct, you may have to contact your proxy server admin, and

-- Make sure that your proxy does not block traffic to Azure management or resource endpoints.
+- Make sure that your proxy doesn't block traffic to Azure management or resource endpoints.

 - Verify the authentication protocol used by your proxy server.
-Storage Explorer does not currently support NTLM proxies.
+Storage Explorer doesn't currently support NTLM proxies.

 "Unable to Retrieve Children" error message

-If you are connected to Azure through a proxy, verify that your proxy settings are correct.
-If you were granted access to a resource from the owner of the subscription or account, verify that you have read or list permissions for that resource.
+If you're connected to Azure through a proxy, verify that your proxy settings are correct.
+If you're granted access to a resource from the owner of the subscription or account, verify that you have read or list permissions for that resource.